skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/08_flashing.md

   </div>
 </div>

-This blinking text fails because the rate of flashing can't be determined and its greater than 3Hz.
+This blinking text fails because the rate of flashing can't be determined and it's greater than 3Hz.